aclaflin/GLIMPSE/readme.md

 Several additional notes for consideration:

+* You can find the full GLIMPSE downloadable package at the "Releases" link to the right (GLIMPSE-Full-Windows-v1.x.zip).
+Those who would like to use the GLIMPSE-ModelInterface independently from the rest of the GLIMPSE package can download that executable and associated files (GLIMPSE-ModelInterface-Only-Windowms-v1.x.zip).
 * Please do not install GLIMPSE in a folder that includes spaces in its full path.
 * It is recommended that you modify your computer's power settings such that it will not go to sleep while GCAM is running.
 * Please wait for the GLIMPSE-v*.*.zip file to fully download before unzipping.